dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 ### Feature column
 Know how to use TF [feature column API](https://www.tensorflow.org/api_docs/python/tf/feature_column) to perform feature engineering in TensorFlow and how to produce the following features: numerical, categorical one-hot encoded/embedded/hashed, bucketized one-hot encoded/embedded/hashed, crossed.

+## AI Platform
+- AI Platform distributed training with containers.
+The default answer is if you have a distributed training app, you can package each component in a separate container (master, worker, parameter server) and deploy it on the AI Platform.
+- AI Platform distributed training.
+This is essentially the union of TensorFlow distributed training topics and AI Platform containers distributed training.
+However, note that distributed training is not supported for models using scikit-learn (may have guessed) or XGBoost environments.
+- AI Platform Hyperparameter tuning.
+Might be useful to know that Bayesian optimization is used under the hood.
+- AI Platform built-in algorithms.
+This is something in-between AutoML and custom code: you still have to do the data preprocessing, feature engineering, and hyperparameter tuning, but the model itself is already implemented.
+Be aware that built-in algorithms do not support distributed training.

 ## Evaluation
 - Classification: ROC Curve and AUC - [link](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)